-364. Laboratory for Mathematical Statistics - This computer-based laboratory uses Maple to aid in the learning and understanding of statistical concepts.
+- 364. Laboratory for Mathematical Statistics This computer-based laboratory uses Maple to aid in the learning and understanding of statistical concepts.
 Corequisite: MA 362.
-One Credit

-370. Advanced Differential Equations - Advanced topics in ordinary differential equations including series solutions and orthonormal sets of solutions.
+\\One Credit\\ - 370.
+Advanced Differential Equations Advanced topics in ordinary differential equations including series solutions and orthonormal sets of solutions.
 Introduction to partial differential equations including the heat equation, the wave equation and the potential equation.
 Boundary value problems and Fourier Series will also be covered.
 Prerequisite: MA 232.
-Three Credits Spring Semester, Odd Years

-372. Numerical Analysis - The study of the source and analysis of computational error, finding the solution of an equation, systems of linear equations, interpolation and approximation, and numerical integration.
+Three Credits Spring Semester, Odd Years - 372.
+Numerical Analysis Topics may include the study of the source and analysis of computational error, finding the solution of an equation, systems of linear equations, interpolation and approximation, numerical integration and numerical solutions to differential equations.
 Prerequisite: MA 232.